aduragbemioo/Persistence-via-Windows-Registry-Run-Key-/README.md

 ## Scenario

 **Reason for Threat Hunt:**
 Unusual system behavior was reported by the Help Desk, including persistent pop-ups and high CPU usage during system startup.
-Concurrent cybersecurity threat intelligence reports indicated a surge in malware leveraging Windows Registry Run keys—specifically, campaigns involving *Agent Tesla* and *Remcos RAT*.
+Concurrent cybersecurity threat intelligence reports indicated a surge in malware leveraging Windows Registry Run keys specifically, campaigns involving *Agent Tesla* and *Remcos RAT*.

-The objective was to determine whether any persistence-based malware was present and if it leveraged Registry Run keys for execution upon reboot.
+The objective was to determine whether any persistence-based malware was present and, if so, whether it leveraged Registry Run keys for execution upon reboot.

 ---